nwilson512/techwriting-io-docusaurus/docs/sample-works/create-a-statamic-web-server-on-google-cloud-platform/create-a-key-and-add-it-to-gcp.md

 You can manage your keys on GCP in one of two ways: you can use the [OS Login](https://cloud.google.com/compute/docs/oslogin/) Google service, or you can manage keys manually in the project metadata [manually](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys).

 :::note
-CAUTION: I strongly recommend following Google's advice and using <a href="https://cloud.google.com/compute/docs/oslogin/">OS Login</a> for production servers.
+CAUTION: I strongly recommend following Google's advice and using [OS Login](https://cloud.google.com/compute/docs/oslogin/) for production servers.
 :::

 **Perform the following steps to create a key pair and manually add a key to a GCP Project:**